 1 Module Name

 Microwave Components and Systems

 1.1 Module Identifier

 MC03

 1.2 Module Type

 Mandatory

 1.3 Course Names

 Microwave Components and Systems - Lecture

 Microwave Components and Systems - Laboratory

 1.4 Semester

 1 or 2 (winter term)

 1.5 Module Responsible and Instructor

 Prof. Dr. Gaspard

 1.6 Additional Instructors

 Prof. Dr. Schmiedel

 1.7 Study Program

 Master / Major Communications

 1.8 Teaching Language

 English

 2 Module Content

 Content of course "Microwave Components and Systems - Lecture":

 1. Components:

 - Transmission lines and waveguides

-Microwave network analysis Power dividers and directional couplers
+- Microwave network analysis

+- Power dividers and directional couplers

-Microwave filters
+- Microwave filters

-2. Systems:

-- Noise and nonlinear distortion
+Systems: Noise and nonlinear distortion

-- Systems aspects of antennas and wireless communications
+Systems aspects of antennas and wireless communications

-- Synthesizers and mixers
+Systems aspects of antennas and whetess communications Synthesizers and mixers

 - Receiver architectures

 Content of course "Microwave Components and Systems - Lab":

 Gaining in depth practical measurement experiences in RF and microwaves in chosen topics of the lecture

+ouning in dependence include entences in the and microwaves in chosen topics.
+Of the tecture

 3 Learning Outcome / Competencies

-to understand: design principles and key components of RF and microwave systems to apply: methods to analyze, develop and test of RF and microwave components and systems to transfer: the concepts of noise and nonlinear distortion to more complex systems; testing of complex microwave systems by modern measurement equipment (e.g. network analyzers)
+to understand: design principles and key components of RF and microwave systems to apply: methods to analyze, develop and test of RF and microwave components and systems to transfer: the concepts of noise and nonlinear distortion to more complex systems; testing of complex mi- crowave systems by modern measurement equipment (e.g. network analyzers)

 4 Course Organization and Structure

 lecture (V) / laboratory (L)

 5 Credits and Workload

 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
 3 SWS V / 0,5 (1) L

 6 Examination Modalities

 Examination Prerequisites: In order to participate in the module exam, it is required to successfully finish the lab part of the module.

-Successful fulfillment of prerequisites are measured by: - Attending laboratory - Laboratory Progress
+Successful fulfillment of prerequisites are measured by: - Attending laboratory

+- Laboratory Progress

 Examination Type: Written exam covering the complete content of the module at the end of the semester.
-A make-up exam will be offered during the following semester.Examination Duration: 90 minutes
+A make-up exam will be offered during the following semester.

+Examination Duration: 90 minutes

 7 Necessary Prerequisites None

-8 Recommended Prerequisites None
+8 Recommended Prerequisites

+None

 9 Duration and Frequency of Course

 This module takes one semester and is offered once a year (see appendix 1 BBPO).

 10 Applicability /Utilization

 This module is applicable for the major Communications.

 11 Literature

-The following literature material will be provided: Electronic lecture notes Description for the laboratory measurements
+The following literature material will be provided:

+Electronic lecture notes Description for the laboratory measurements

 Further literature recommendations will be provided during the lecture.